 A brief history of project management

 Project management has only been recently defined and refined.
 Some form of project management has taken place for hundreds, if not thousands of years.
-Many of the challenges seen to remain the same today.
+Many of the challenges seem to remain the same today.
 If you take big constructions like the pyramids as a project, then they had the same need to control people and materials.
-They also needed to plan how resources were used and record progress in order to refine the path of the project.
+They also needed to plan how resources were used.
+As well as record progress in order to refine the path of the project.

 In the last few decades, work has taken place to advance project management.
 Computerised tools have made planning and tracking easier.
 Adjustments to the approach has changed with agile and lean methods.
-But with all the changes in methodology the role remains the same of controlling a team to deliver a solution over a set period of time.
+But with all the changes in methodology the role remains the same.
+The need to control a team to deliver a solution over a set period of time.

 The core issue with todays approach

 Using artificial intelligence in conjunction with the wider range of data capture across the project will remove many of the data capture flaws.
-Establish consistent recording of project data and then you can extend the process into many project support activities like planning, resource management, risk recording, tracking and reporting.
+Establish consistent recording of project data.
+Then you can extend the process into many project support activities like planning, resource management, risk recording, tracking and reporting.
 At the same time this improves feeds into financial control and allows automated project governance.

 Planning and risk assessment